 The Smokey Progg in Pikmin is one of these, as you have to go out of your way to find it and it drops an object that produces 100 Pikmin when it dies.
 It has the difficulty to match as well: just touching its slime trail can kill several Pikmin at once, and any Pikmin attacking the Progg will probably be thrown right into it.

 Dawn of War II has two optional missions.
 One, against the Eldar, has you fight an Avatar of their war god, which is considered to the hardest mission the the game, not just because the avatar is really strong, but because the damn thing calls in lots of vehicles for help.
-The other has you fight an Ork Warboss, who, while weaker then the Avatar, is still considered tougher then the final boss, though part of that is clearing either of the levels gives you a nice set of Terminator armor and because in the final level, you get to use all your entire squad, unlike the rest of the game.
+The other has you fight an Ork Warboss, who, while weaker then the Avatar, is still considered tougher than the final boss, though part of that is clearing either of the levels gives you a nice set of Terminator armor and because in the final level, you get to use your entire squad, unlike the rest of the game.

 In the Specialist set, getting 70% accuracy or lower nets you Fermion SP, a chart riddled with Fake Difficulty due to sensor bugs when dealing with repeat (purple) notes.
 What's also agonizing about this is that if you're good enough to even unlock the set (via Special Set 6, where you need to pass the dreaded Son of Sun SP), you'll probably have to intentionally Do Well, But Not Perfect to unlock Fermion SP, so getting there in the first place will leave your HP at a very, very bad value.